pmem/pmdk/doc/poolset/poolset.5.md

 # DESCRIPTION #

-Depending on the configuration of the system, the available space of non-volatile memory space may be divided into multiple memory devices.
+Depending on the configuration of the system, the available non-volatile memory space may be divided into multiple memory devices.
 In such case, the maximum size of the transactional object store could be limited by the capacity of a single memory device.

-The **libpmemobj**(7), **libpmemblk** and **libpmemlog** allows building object stores spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.
+Therefore, **libpmemobj**(7), **libpmemblk**(7) and **libpmemlog**(7) allow building object stores spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on a different pmem-aware filesystem.

-In case of **libpmemobj**(7) to improve reliability and eliminate the single point of failure, all the changes of the data stored in the persistent memory pool could be also automatically written to local !ifndef{WIN32}{or remote} pool replicas, thereby providing a backup for a persistent memory pool by producing a *mirrored pool set*.
+To improve reliability and eliminate single point of failure, **libpmemobj**(7) also allows all the data written to a persistent memory pool to be copied to local _WINUX(,or remote) pool *replicas*, thereby providing backup for the persistent memory pool by producing a *mirrored pool set*.
 In practice, the pool replicas may be considered as binary copies of the "master" pool set.
 Data replication is not supported in **libpmemblk**(7) and **libpmemlog**(7).

-The set file for each type of pool is a plain text file, which must start with the line containing a *PMEMPOOLSET* string, followed by the specification of all the pool parts in the next lines.
+The *set* file for each type of pool is a plain text file.
+Lines in the file are formatted as follows:

-For each part, the file size and the absolute path must be provided.
++ The first line of the file must be the literal string "PMEMPOOLSET"

++ The pool parts are specified, one per line, in the format:

+	*size* *pathname*

++ *Replica* sections, if any, start with the literal string "REPLICA".
+See **REPLICAS**, below, for further details.

++ Lines starting with "#" are considered comments and are ignored.

-The size has to be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
-Standards accept SI units with obligatory B - kB, MB, GB, ... (multiplier by 1000) and IEC units with optional "iB"
-- KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024).
+The *size* must be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
+These standards accept SI units with obligatory B - kB, MB, GB, ... (multiplier by 1000) suffixes, and IEC units with optional "iB" - KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024) suffixes.

+*pathname* must be an absolute pathname.

-The path of a part can point to a Device DAX and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
+The *pathname* of a part can point to a Device DAX.
-When using Device DAX there's also one additional restriction - it is not allowed to concatenate more than one Device DAX device in a single pool set if the configured internal alignment is other than 4KiB.
-In such case a pool set can consist only of a single part (single Device DAX).
-Please see **ndctl-create-namespace**(1) for information on how to configure desired alignment on Device DAX.

 Device DAX is the device-centric analogue of Filesystem DAX.
 It allows memory ranges to be allocated and mapped without need of an intervening file system.

-For more information please see **ndctl-create-namespace**(1).
+Pools created on Device DAX have additional options and restrictions:

++ The *size* may be set to "AUTO", in which case the size of the device will be automatically resolved at pool creation time.

++ To concatenate more than one Device DAX device into a single pool set, the configured internal alignment must be 4KiB.

+Please see **ndctl-create-namespace**(1) for more information on Device DAX, including how to configure desired alignment.

-The minimum file size of each part of the pool set is defined in **\<libpmemblk.h\>** as **PMEMBLK_MIN_PART** for block pool, in **\<libpmemobj.h\>** as **PMEMOBJ_MIN_PART** for obj pool or in **\<libpmemlog.h>** as **PMEMLOG_MIN_PART** for log pool.
+The minimum file size of each part of the pool set is defined as follows:

++ For block pools, as **PMEMBLK_MIN_PART** in **\<libpmemblk.h\>**

++ For object pools, as **PMEMOBJ_MIN_PART** in **\<libpmemobj.h\>**

++ For log pools, as **PMEMLOG_MIN_PART** in **\<libpmemlog.h\>**

 The net pool size of the pool set is equal to:

 ```